The baby name Agatha feels equal parts rare and familiar.

-Thanks to Lola for suggesting the intriguing Agatha as Name of the Day.
+Thanks to Lola for suggesting our Baby Name of the Day.

 Back in 1016, Canute of Denmark routed the armies of King Edward II and took over England.
 Edward’s young son, also named Edward, was sent off to be murdered but instead ended up living in Kiev and Hungary.
 Known as Edward the Exile, he eventually became the official heir to the English throne – but met his end before he could be crowned.

 Somewhere along the way, he married Agatha.
 Historians can’t confirm her parents or her place of birth.
 But her relatively unusual name suggests that she might’ve been from Hungary, Kiev, Bulgaria, or a German kingdom.
 She named her daughters Margaret and Cristina, also unusual names for England at that time.

 It’s also said that William the Conqueror named one of his many children Agatha.
 She would’ve been born around the 1057 death of Edward the Exile, but before the Norman invasion in 1066.
 The princess died young, and few mentions of her survive.

 In later centuries, a handful of high born women answer to the name.
 There’s a Russian royal in the thirteenth century, and a German princess born in the late 1800s.

 BY THE NUMBERS

 Fast-forward to the year 1880, when the US first records popularity data for given names.

 The baby name Agatha appears in the Top 1000 every year through 1941.
 (And it peaks it again briefly just once, in 1945.)